sisl/AutomotiveDrivingModels.jl/docs/src/states.md

 ### 2D states and vehicles

-Here we list useful functions to interact with vehicle states and retrieve interesting information like the position of the front of the vehicle or the lane to which the vehicle belong.
+Here we list useful functions to interact with vehicle states and retrieve interesting information like the position of the front of the vehicle or the lane to which the vehicle belongs.

 ```@docs
     VehicleState